jrengdahl/H503/README.txt

 -- a chip that has trace port or on-chip trace buffer.
 As far as I know, all STM32 in 100 pin packages or larger have trace ports.
-Trace ports on smaller pinouts is less common.
+Trace ports on smaller pinouts are less common.
 There is no easy way to find which chips have trace capability, other than reading many data sheets.
 So far I have found the STM32H503 and STM32L412 in LQFP-64, and the L412 in LQFP-32, have 5-pin trace ports.
 In fact, the L412 seems to be the only